genepattern/RandomForest/docs/tutorial.md

 Future development ideas:
 * Prediction on other user-input feature data
 * Module Scikit version outdated: min_impurity_split (parameter) outdated (not available in new versions) but still up on module.
-* Module Scikit versio outdated: log_loss (argument for criterion parameter) new (available in up-to-date versions) but not up on module.
+* Module Scikit version outdated: log_loss (argument for criterion parameter) new (available in up-to-date versions) but not up on module.

 ## License